codetinkerhack/Eeny-meeny-miny-moe/README.md

 Project is using gradle build tool to build jar artifact, execute tests and other tasks.
 Code requires JDK 1.8 to compile.

-In order to execute solution from command line please run following steps:
+In order to execute solution from command line please run following steps from the project folder:

-Build jar:
+Build jar

+Using gradle wrapper:

     ./gradlew clean fatJar

+Or alternatively just gradle (must be installed):

+    ./gradle clean fatJar

-then execute the solution:
+then execute the solution (below we pass N=6 and K=2):

     java -jar build/libs/eeny-meeny-miny-moe-all-1.0-SNAPSHOT.jar 6 2